apache/harmony-drlvm/README.txt

-INTEL CONTRIBUTION TO APACHE HARMONY
-          May 2, 2006
+Apache Harmony DRLVM
 ======================================

-This archive contains the contribution to the Apache Harmony project from Intel.
-The contribution consists of the following components:
+DRLVM is one of the virtual machines of the Apache Harmony project.
+It contains :

     - VM (VM Core)
     - GC